 \subsection{Aligning the calls to {\tt BBPartition}}

-Next, let us discuss in more detail the purpose of $u_*$ and line~\ref{alg:matching}.
-Recall that Algorithm~\ref{alg} relies on multiple applications of \texttt{BBPartition}, each of which is only guaranteed to give a good labelling up to swapping $+$ and $-$.
-In order to get a consistent labelling at the end, we need to ``align'' these multiple applications of \texttt{BBPartition}.
+Next, let us discuss in more detail the purpose of $u_*$ and line~\ref {alg:matching}.
+Recall that Algorithm~\ref{alg} relies on multiple applications of \texttt {BBPartition}, each of which is only guaranteed to give a good labeling up to swapping $+$ and $-$.
+In order to get a consistent labeling at the end, we need to ``align'' these multiple applications of \texttt{BBPartition}.